sutiknoalicia/ENGG1340-Course-Project-Group-141/README.md

 (5) Program codes in multiple files
   - Suggested modules/functions that will be created in separate files (may be subject to changes):
       - Elimination (Checking if the player has any territories left)
+      - Type of card (as in the program, they will be represented by numbers, a function is needed to determine exactly what type of the card that the player has)
       - Determining the winner
       - Outputting the game board
       - Attacking